orcwg/cra-attestations/proposals/template-lite.md

       provide a link to the instructions here: ________________________
 - [ ] VM.02: The Project must publish information about discovered
       vulnerabilities within a reasonable period of time, including mitigation instructions if available.
-Check this box to confirm that there is a policy in place to affect this.
+Check this box to confirm that there is such a policy in place.

 End-of-Life
 - [ ] EL.01: The discontinuation of support for the Project, parts of it,